 20. What else is available to my teen?

 All of our Life Teen ministries are open to all high school students.
-Even as part of the confirmation program, teens are encouraged to take advantage of different service and social events, IGNITE!, Emmaus Discipleship Group, retreats, mission trips, and camp.
+Even as part of the confirmation program, teens are encouraged to take advantage of different service and social events, Life Nights, Emmaus Discipleship Group, retreats, mission trips, and camp.
 Teen disciples are encouraged to be leading their peers through the discipleship process while still growing in their faith.
 Please continue to check our website and newsletters, or contact us, for more information.

 21. What are the registration fees?

 Please see the Formation Payment Worksheet linked at the top of the page.